 - The ferry is designed for commuters, so although you can enjoy the harbor, the breeze, and a view of the Statue of Liberty, you won't get a great photo-op or nearly as close to the statue as you do on some of the other sightseeing cruises designed for tourists and visitors.

 - Expect a wide range of users—from commuters and tourists to the occasional homeless person taking advantage of having access to a bathroom.

 - Even on a warm day, a jacket is recommended.
 It is windy on the ride, and even if you're not sitting outside taking in the view, the interior of the ferry can be breezy and cool.

 - The Richmond County Bank Ballpark at St. George, home of the minor league Staten Island Yankees, is within walking distance of the Staten Island port of the ferry.

-- If you're waiting in Manhattan, next door is Battery Park, complete with a distant view of Ms. Liberty, a nice place to wait if you have time before your ferry arrives-which you can see coming from a distance and have plenty of time to walk to from the park.
+- If you're waiting in Manhattan, next door is Battery Park (complete with a distant view of the Statue of Liberty), which is a nice place to wait if you have time before your ferry arrives.
+From Battery Park, you can see the ferry coming from a distance and you will have plenty of time to walk back from the park.